audiophonics/ES9018K2M_serial_sync/README.md

 Exp for a 16bit music at 50% of volume and filter 1: "A,0,50,1"

 ##Get started:
-Connecte to your Raspberry Pi running RuneAudio by ssh using Putty or any ssh client
+Connect to your Raspberry Pi running RuneAudio by ssh using Putty or any ssh client

 User: root, and password: rune